 Interested in submitting to the Roanoke Review?

-Good.
-We like reading stuff.
-While this page is designed to give you a sense of exactly the kinds of things we’re looking for, the fact of the matter is that we’re pretty much open to anything that’s well-written, vivid, and/or thought-provoking.
+Great!
+We want to read your stuff!
+We're open to anything that’s well-written, vivid, and/or thought-provoking.
 Nearly every meeting we’re surprised by a genre or form or approach that we hadn’t anticipated—and almost always this leads to an “accept.”

 The nitty gritty: